53Aries/klipper/docs/Load_Cell.md

 noise.
 Keep the chip away from power sections and DC to DC converters.
 The board should have proper grounding back to the DC supply.

+### CS1237 Notes

+The CS1237 is a 24-bit ADC designed specifically for load cell applications:

+* Uses bit-bang communication similar to HX711/HX717 but with higher maximum sample rates (up to 1280 Hz).
+* Offers configurable sample rates (10, 40, 640, 1280 Hz) and gains (1, 2, 64, 128)
+  that can be set from Klipper's config.
+* The 640 Hz sample rate provides a good balance between speed and noise performance for probing applications.
+* Includes an internal temperature sensor that can be used for monitoring.
+* Lower cost alternative to SPI-based ADCs while offering better performance than HX711.
+* Configuration is done via the MCU at startup, no physical rewiring needed to change settings.

 ### HX711 and HX717 Notes

 This sensor is popular because of its low cost and availability in the